Overlapping signals in next-generation gravitational wave observatories: A recipe for selecting the best parameter estimation technique: Parameter estimation methods

 \subsection{Tests of joint parameter estimation with relative binning}

-For our tests of JPE with RB, we use a detector network comprised of one 10 km triangular ET observatory located at the Virgo site and two CEs located at sites of LIGO-Hanford and LIGO-Livingston having arm lengths of 40 km and 20 km respectively.
+For our tests of JPE with RB, we use a detector network comprised of one 10 km triangular ET observatory located at the Virgo site\footnote{The design of ET has not been finalized between two L-shaped detectors and one triangular detector, the latter of which we chose for this work.
+For comparisons between designs, see~\citet{2023JCAP...07..068B}.} and two CEs located at sites of LIGO-Hanford and LIGO-Livingston having arm lengths of 40 km and 20 km respectively.
 We inject two BBH signals with the \textsc{IMRPhenomXPHM} waveform model~\cite{Pratten:2020ceb} into Gaussian noise following projected noise curves for ET~\cite{Hild:2010id} and CE~\cite{LIGOScientific:2016wof}.
 We set the lower frequency cutoff of the analysis at 5 Hz, for which we note that traditional PE approaches become untractable for large injection studies.
 We then analyze the signals with the \textsc{Bilby}~\cite{Ashton:2018jfp,Romero-Shaw:2020owr} software using \textsc{Dynesty}~\cite{Speagle2019Dynesty:Evidences} as nested sampler.
 We use our custom implementation of the RB likelihood~\footnote{\url{https://github.com/corvus314/jointRB}}.

 We draw 80 signal pairs from the priors summarized in Table~\ref{tab:pp_prior} and inject them into Gaussian noise.
 We only use injections for which SNRs are above 8.
 We keep merger times of both signals close to each other to test JPE on cases where overlapping signal bias is expected to be significant~\cite{Pizzati:2021apa}.